ayabongatshabalala22-boop/AWS-Cloud-Practitioner-2025-Praesignis-AWS-re-Start-Programme/README.md

 • Notes and resources from AWS re/Start lectures and labs. • Study materials and summaries on cloud computing concepts. • Projects, scripts, and exercises demonstrating AWS usage. • Certificate and badge collection showcasing my achievements. • Reflections and milestone updates as I progress.

-👨💻ABOUT-ME

-• Passionate lifelong learner and aspiring Cyber Security Specialist. • Currently enrolled in the Praesignis AWS re/Start Programme. • Obsessed with all things cloud, security, networking, and automation. • Eager to make a positive impact with technology and secure our digital future.

 🌟 Goals